Sebastián Bartolini

 Sebastián Bartolini (born February 1, 1982) is an Argentine footballer who plays as a centre back.

 Career

-In July 2009, Bartolini signed for Greek Superleague side Asteras Tripoli.
+In July 2009, Bartolini signed for Greek Super League side Asteras Tripolis.
 In the summer of 2014, he was released from Asteras.
-On 4 August 2014 Bartolini signed for Greek Football League outfit Iraklis.
-On 9 June 2017, the experienced Argentine central defender renewed his contract with Apollon Smyrni until the end of 2017–18 season.
+On 4 August 2014 Bartolini signed for Greek Football League club, Iraklis.
+On 9 June 2017, the experienced Argentine central defender renewed his contract with Apollon Smyrnis until the end of 2017–18 season.